How to Have a Great Time at Plimoth Patuxet

 The following are some fun ways to focus your children during their visit to the outdoor sites of the Museum.

-Have the children imagine what it would be like to live in the 17th-Century English Village, on board Mayflower II or at the Wampanoag Homesite.
+Have the children imagine what it would be like to live in the 17th-Century English Village, on board Mayflower II or at Historic Patuxet.
 Where would their food come from?
 What about their clothing?
 What might they do for work and for play?

-When you first enter the Wampanoag Homesite and the 17th-Century English Village, pause to look at the way the houses are made.
-Have your children note the differences in the 17th century houses from your own home or neighborhood.
+When you first enter Historic Patuxet and the 17th-Century English Village, pause to look at the way the houses are made.
+Have your children note the differences in the 17th-century houses from your own home or neighborhood.
 Find out from what materials these houses are made.
 Ask what tools were used to build these houses.

 Take a moment to have your children close their eyes and identify the many smells and sounds they are encountering.
 Do this periodically as you travel through the museum sites.
 How do the sounds and smells change at different places in the museum?
 Do you have those smells/sounds at home?
 Why or why not?

-At the Wampanoag Homesite, the 17th-Century English Village or Mayflower II, have your children find out how to make a common food item that people ate in the 17th century.
+At Historic Patuxet, the 17th-Century English Village or Mayflower II, have your children find out how to make a common food item that people ate in the 17th century.
 Write down the ingredients and how it was made.
 How would you make it at home?
 Do you eat anything like it already?

 We ask that our guests do not wear "Pilgrim" or "Indian" costumes while visiting the Museum.
-Guests in costume cause confusion for people who may not be able to distinguish costumed guests from the Museum staff.
-Therefore, we kindly ask everyone not to wear historical costume when visiting us.
-In the Wampanoag Homesite, the staff are Native People who wear traditional Wampanoag clothing authentic to the 17th century and meaningful to their culture.
-The Guest Services staff may ask you to remove or cover up any "Indian" costume during your visit.
-Thank you for your help on this culturally sensitive issue!
+Guests in costume cause confusion, therefore, we kindly ask everyone not to wear costumes when visiting us.
+The Guest Services staff may ask you to remove or cover up any costume while visiting our Museum.
+Thank you!